 Apply early and often.
 Stay flexible.
 House sits in Switzerland are in high demand and are harder to find, so keep your options open to find a nearby house sit (in France or Germany) to visit Switzerland before or after or plan to try again on your next European vacation.
 Here’s how we decided where to visit in Europe.

 Looking for a more detailed review of Trusted Housesitters?
-In this blog post we go line by line through how to optimize your chances of landing the perfect housesit: Our Trusted Housesitters Review.
+In this blog post we go line by line through how to optimize your chances of landing the perfect housesit: Our Trusted Housesitters Review and here is our Trusted Housesitters Discount Code.

 We’ve found that Housesitting pairs well with RVing.
 Here’s how we use RVing and Pet sitting to find GREAT locations for free!